Extending one-forms on $F$-regular singularities: Extending one-forms

 \begin{thm} Let $X$ be a normal variety over a perfect field of characteristic $p>0$.
 Suppose that one of the following holds: \begin{enumerate}[label=\textup{(\arabic*)}] \item $X$ is strongly $F$-regular. \item $X$ is klt, $\dim\,X=3$, and $p>41$. \end{enumerate} Then the reflexive Cartier operator

-is surjective. \end{thm} \begin{proof} We verify the conditions (1)--(3) in Proposition \ref{prop:key}.
+is surjective. \end{thm} \begin{proof} We verify the conditions (1)--(3) in Theorem \ref{thm:key}.
 We first assume that $X$ is strongly $F$-regular.
-Then it is Cohen-Macaulay \cite[Proposition 3.9]{Takagi-Watanabe}, and (1) is satisfied.
-Conditions (2) and (3) can be immediately checked by definition.
+Then it is Cohen-Macaulay \cite[Proposition 3.9]{Takagi-Watanabe}, and (3) is satisfied.
+Conditions (1) and (2) can be immediately checked by definition.

 Next, we assume that $X$ is klt, $\dim\,X=3$, and $p>41$.
 By taking a $\Q$-factorialization of $X$ \cite[Theorem 2.14]{GNT16}, we may assume that $X$ is $\Q$-factorial.
 Then $X$ is quasi-$F$-split by \cite[Theorem A]{KTTWYY2}, and the condition (2) holds.
-The condition (1) can be confirmed by the fact that every three-dimensional klt singularity over a perfect field of characteristic $p>5$ are Cohen-Macaulay \cite[Corollary 1.3]{ABL}.
-(We remark that (1) and (2) can be also checked by \cite[Theorem B and Theorem D]{KTTWYY3}.)
+The condition (3) can be confirmed by the fact that every three-dimensional klt singularity over a perfect field of characteristic $p>5$ are Cohen-Macaulay \cite[Corollary 1.3]{ABL}. \footnote{The conditions (2) and (3) can be also checked by \cite[Theorem B and Theorem D]{KTTWYY3}.}

-Finally, (3) can be verified from the fact that every two-dimensional klt singularity (with a possibly imperfect residue field) in characteristic $p>5$ is strongly $F$-regular (see Theorem \ref{thm:appendixmain} or \cite[Theorem 1.2]{Sato-Takagi(generalhyperplane)}). \end{proof}
+Finally, (1) can be verified from the fact that every two-dimensional klt singularity (with a possibly imperfect residue field) in characteristic $p>5$ is strongly $F$-regular (see \cite[Theorem 1.2]{Sato-Takagi(generalhyperplane)} or \cite[Theorem A]{Kawakami-Sato2}). \end{proof}

 \begin{proof}[Proof of Theorems \ref{Introthm:F-regular}, \ref{Introthm:klt}, and \ref{Introthm:LZ-conj}] Theorems \ref{Introthm:F-regular} and \ref{Introthm:klt} follow from Theorems \ref{thm:main} and \ref{thm:Kaw4}.
 We show Theorem \ref{Introthm:LZ-conj}.
 By Theorem \ref{thm:main}, we have the short exact sequence